-Sydney Aneurysm provides expert advice on family screening for brain aneurysms in a safe and comfortable setting.
+Sydney AVM provides expert advice on family screening for brain aneurysms in a safe and comfortable setting.

 Brain aneurysms are more common in relatives of people with a brain aneurysm compared with the rest of the population.
 10-20% of first-degree relatives (parents, siblings, children) of people with a brain aneurysm will also develop an aneurysm.
 That risk is higher in women, smokers, and people with high blood pressure.

 Screening is a process where we perform a test (most often MRI) to look for a brain aneurysm, even if you have no symptoms, based on your family history.
 Screening is not for everyone – some people would prefer to know if they have an aneurysm whilst others would prefer not to know.
 It is easier to make this decision after undergoing a consultation with us at Sydney AVM where we can discuss your overall risk of having an aneurysm, and the positives and negatives of screening.